Mindfulness

 Practicing Peace Breath

-Mindfulness is paying attention to what's happening now, inside and around us, without any judgement.
+Mindfulness is paying attention to what's happening now, inside and around us, without any judgment.

 I incorporate mindfulness practices in all my yoga classes, and also have been teaching mindfulness and art to youth at local schools, the juvenile detention center, the YMCA, and the community center.